Amazon launches online pharmacy in new contest with drug retail

 Amazon’s online pharmacy is not yet available in Illinois, Minnesota, Louisiana, Kentucky, and Hawaii, a spokeswoman said.

-Reporting By Jeffrey Dastin in San Francisco and Caroline Humer in New York; Additional reporting by Manojna Maddipatla and Ankur Banerjee in Bengaluru; Editing by Lincoln Feast and Sriraj Kalluvila
+Reporting By Jeffrey Dastin in San Francisco, Caroline Humer in New York, Manojna Maddipatla and Ankur Banerjee in Bengaluru; Editing by Lincoln Feast, Sriraj Kalluvila and Shailesh Kuber

 Our Standards: The Thomson Reuters Trust Principles.